The number of realms that your installation requires depends on several factors:

 How far apart the clients are.
 Setting up several small realms might make sense if the clients are in different geographic regions.

 The number of hosts that are available to be installed as KDCs.
-Each realm should have at least two KDC servers, one master server and one slave server.
+Plan to create at least two KDC servers per realm, one master server and at least one slave server.